aieng-lab/gradiend/docs/faq.md

 ## Which modalities are supported?

 Currently **only gradients based on text prediction (MLM/CLM)** are supported.
-All documentation and examples use `TextPredictionTrainer`.
+All documentation and examples use [`TextPredictionTrainer`][gradiend.trainer.text.prediction.trainer.TextPredictionTrainer].
 Other modalities may be added in the future.

 ## My model does not converge (bad correlations).
 What parameters should I tweak?

 You should check the training log and inspect the mean probabilities per label class.

 - **Mean Encoded values of the two target classes are similar and close to +1 or -1**: The encoder is not separating the classes (likely only separates target classes from neutral inputs).
-Try a smaller *learning rate* and/or different seeds (increase `TrainingArguments.max_seeds`).
+Try a smaller *learning rate* and/or different seeds (increase [`TrainingArguments`][gradiend.trainer.core.arguments.TrainingArguments].max_seeds).
 - **Mean Encoded values of the two target classes are near zero and barely moving during training:** Add more data (increase `train_max_size`), increase training length (`max_steps` or `num_train_epochs`), and/or use a larger *learning rate*.
 - **Mean Encoded values do not change during training even with larger learning rate:** Likely only zero gradients are computed based on the provided data.
 Probably your mask identifier (default `[MASK]`) is different in your data?
 Or the mask occurs outside the model's context (too long texts)?